GU4243-ADS/spring2018-project1-sophiebeiers/README.md

 Many of the unique and important words that the authors use are names (MWS used "perdita", "adrian", "raymond" and "idris" while HPL uses "gilman"and "wilbur").
 EAP seems to be the only author that uses French frequently in his writing.
 These charts give us a good idea of what words we would look for if we needed to predict which author wrote a specific piece.
 Next, I turn to sentiment analysis to understand the emotions and feelings behind each author's work.

 ### Sentiment Analysis
-Given all three authors have a known tendency toward spooky writing, I first wanted to assess whether sentiments of each author's words were more positive or negative.
+Given all three authors have a known tendency toward "spooky" writing, I first wanted to assess whether sentiments of each author's words were more positive or negative.
 I used the "bing" lexicon to assess positive and negative sentiments and plotted the net sentiment of each word.
 The top left graph shows us how many negative and positive words the authors use overall.
-The graph to the right shows us the top ten most positive and most negative words used by all authors, and lastly the bottom chart illuminates how many words contributed most to positive and negative sentiment, per author.
+The graph to the right shows us the top ten most positive and most negative words used by all authors, and lastly, the bottom chart illuminates how many words contributed most to positive and negative sentiment, per author.

 ![](./figs/posnegwords.png)

 From my analysis, it looks as though MWS uses words that are more frequently categorized as positive as well as more words that are categorized as negative in comparison to both EAP and HPL.
 It's possible that MWS simply writes more words that are in the "bing" lexicon, but her positive words almost double HPL's number of positive words, so I want to dig a little further.
 I visualize the sentiment score of each author's top 1000 used words below with a heat map.
-Sentiment scores are based on the "afinn" lexicon that gives a numerical assessment to each word; the more negative the number, the more negative the sentiment (and visa versa).
+Sentiment scores are based on the "AFINN" lexicon that gives a numerical assessment to each word; the more negative the number, the more negative the sentiment (and visa versa).
 A more positive word will appear as a light yellow/green and a negative word will appear more blue.

 ![](./figs/posneghm.png)